withabubaker/ANPR_YOLOv11/README.md

 2. Use EasyOCR to read the text, ignoring all non-alphanumeric characters.
 3. Apply a filtering function to select text that covers at least 55% of the detected region, ignore anything else.
 4. Save the result in the output folder.

+## Dataset

+I collected 70 number plate images from various vehicles (SUVs, Trucks, Sedans, etc.) on the street using a phone camera.
+Out of these, 50 images were used for training and 20 for testing.